warkensoft/laradmin/docs/field-types.md

 #### `search`

 Optional field.
 Accepts a callable to modify the search query for a field value in Laradmin indexes.

+#### `sort`

+Optional field.
+Accepts a callable to modify the query sorting for a field in Laradmin indexes.

 ## Password Field